GMAC GMAT™ Exam

 Section | Description |

-Section-A (MCQ) | Incorrect answers lead to negative marking.
+Section A (MCQ) | Incorrect answers lead to negative marking.
 For a wrong answer to a 1-mark question, 1/3 mark will be deducted, and for a wrong answer to a 2-mark question, 2/3 mark will be deducted.
 Unanswered questions will receive zero marks. |

-Section-B (MSQ) | No negative marking or partial marking.
+Section B (MSQ) | No negative marking or partial marking.
 Unanswered questions will receive zero marks. |

 Section-C (NAT) | No negative marking.
 Unanswered questions will receive zero marks. |

-Year | Sample Papers |
+Year | Question Papers |

 JAM 2019 | |